bjhammack/sunny-day-discord-bot/README.md

 # Sunny Day Discord Bot
 Baseball Discord bot that can post up-to-date scores, lineups, and home runs.
+Uses webscraping techniques to scrape baseball data from various websites in real time to respond to commands.

 ## Overview
 This bot has three primary functionalities: retrieving scores, lineups, and home runs.